The journey to finding my voice has followed a long and winding path.

 They also provide fantastic fodder for my characters. 😉

-Of course, as a writer I am enthralled by the work of other wordsmiths.
+As a writer I am enthralled by the work of other wordsmiths.
 My interest lies mostly in historical fiction, mysteries, some humour, and books that uplift and strengthen the spirit.
-Favoured authors, for their stories and style, include Margaret George, Edward Rutherfurd, Sophie Kinsella, Anne Perry, Kate Morton, Barbara Erskine, Kenneth Roberts, Anya Seton and Taylor Caldwell.
-Favourite poets include Robert Frost, Ogden Nash and Gerard Manley Hopkins.
+Favoured authors, for their stories and style, include Margaret George, Edward Rutherfurd, Steven Saylor, Sophie Kinsella, Anne Perry, Kate Morton, Barbara Erskine, Kenneth Roberts, Anya Seton and Taylor Caldwell.
+Favourite poets include Robert Frost, Ogden Nash, Gerard Manley Hopkins and, of course, William Shakespeare.

 For my part, I have a number of blogs, short story and poetry projects on the go.
-My recently completed debut novel, Murder on the High Cs ~ a light-hearted murder mystery set in the melodramatic world of divas and dysfunction, is a fun poke at the world of opera.
-It’s inspired by my mother, Lois McDonall, who was an internationally-acclaimed soprano based in London, England during the 1970s.
-Naturally, growing up in this world exposed me to a good deal of the drama and delight of an ego-driven and, often, eccentric world.
-In order to crawl out from under its shadow I had to write a book.
-All that remains is to find an agent/publisher interested in giving it voice.
+My recently completed debut novel, Murder on the High Cs ~ a light-hearted murder mystery set in the melodramatic world of divas and dysfunction, is a fun poke at the world of opera in which I grew up.
+In 2018 this labour of love was long-listed for the Crime Writers of Canada “Unhanged Arthur” Award for Best Unpublished First Crime Novel.

 Speaking of time, thank you for sharing some with me.
 Be sure to check out the menu at the top of this blog to discover what else is going on in my imagination.